 Bleaching solutions - These products contain peroxide(s), which actually bleach the tooth enamel.
 These products typically rely on percent carbamide peroxide as the bleaching agent; carbamide peroxide comes in several different concentrations (10%, 16%, and 22%).

 You also may want to speak with your dentist should any side effects become bothersome.
 For example, teeth can become sensitive during the period when you are using the bleaching solution.
 In many cases, this sensitivity is temporary and should lessen once the treatment is finished.
-Some people also experience soft tissue irritation—either from a tray that doesn't fit properly or from solution that may come in contact with the tissues.
+Some people also experience soft tissue irritation—either from a tray that doesn't fit properly or from a solution that may come in contact with the tissues.
 If you have concerns about such side effects, you should discuss them with your dentist.